SnapshotSafari/standard-merge/README.md

 # standardizeSnapshot
 This is a R package to standardize data across multiple classifying platforms (Zooniverse, TrapTagger or Digikam) and merge for complete datasets.

-##  /!\ this is a work in progress /!\

-**While the main functions are working, all outputs have not been thouroughly ckecked out (in particular for the camera IDs).**
+**Warning: the main functions are working, but all outputs have not been thoroughly checked out (in particular for the camera IDs).**

 ## Purpose

 Snapshot Safari data comes in different standards, following the method that was used to classify pictures (Zooniverse, TrapTagger or Digikam).
-The codes in this folder allow to standardize all data sources to a unique file format.
+This package allows to standardize all data sources to a unique file format.

 ## Installation